 A memorial service will be held at University Presbyterian Church in Chapel Hill, NC on Monday November 25, 2019 at 2:00 PM.
 A second celebration of life will be held in Weld, ME during the summer of 2020.
 Donations may be made to the UNC Department of Nutrition in Jo’s name, at https://go.unc.edu/NUTR.

 Condolences may be made to www.omegafsc.com.

-To send flowers to Dr. John Joseph "Jo" Baxter Anderson's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Dr. John Joseph "Jo" Baxter Anderson, please visit our floral store.